 The considerations to take into account before proposing a joint report are similar to those discussed above, with the added concern that a joint report is likely to add significantly to costs and delay.

 An effective procedural technique that is used in many cases is the submission of expert presentations at or before the hearing.
 These expert presentations are often prepared as Microsoft PowerPoint slide packs, which are presented orally at the hearing in lieu of direct examination.
-The key benefit of expert presentations following the exchange of expert reports is that each expert can summarise his or her expert opinion on damages issues and highlight the areas of agreement and disagreement from his or her perspective.
+The key benefit of expert presentations following the exchange of expert reports is that each expert can summarise his or her opinion on damages issues and highlight the areas of agreement and disagreement from his or her perspective.
 It is often critical to allow experts to summarise their key positions and update the tribunal on developments at the time of the hearing.

 If such presentations are to be made, it is important to reach agreement on the procedures in advance.
 For example, questions arise as to when the experts should submit written copies of the slide packs – at the hearing or in advance – and whether such presentations should be exchanged simultaneously.
 Other issues to consider are whether to restrict the time allowed for oral presentation.
 Often, these issues are left to the parties to allocate their time as they best see fit, taking into account guidance from the tribunal about what it would find most beneficial from its perspective.

-Most parties, counsel, and experts believe that expert presentations are time well spent.
+Many parties, counsel and experts believe that expert presentations are time well spent.
 They offer the experts an ability to present often very complex concepts with the support of visuals such as charts, figures, tables, and occasionally even the spreadsheets themselves in which they have created their models.
 For example, in some cases, it is extremely useful to have each expert walk through the organisation and functionality of its model.

 Typically, the tribunal is encouraged to ask questions during the oral presentations, but counsel and experts are not.
 Rather, counsel typically are expected to save questions for cross-examination, and experts are expected to wait until expert conferencing, if agreed.